psmd-iberutaru/OpihiExarata/docs/source/technical/algorithms/polynomial_propagation.rst

 The use of polynomial propagation assumes the following:

-- The set of taken asteroid observations and (and desired future positions) are within a relatively short timespan, usually within 24 hours.
+- The set of taken asteroid observations (and desired future positions) are within a relatively short timespan, usually within 24 hours.
-- The tangent plane projection of the sky is valid and spherical effects are negligible.
+- The tangent plane projection of the sky is valid and the effects of curvature because of the spherical sky are negligible.
-- The motion of the asteroid across the sky within the provided time span is small enough such that the tangent project still holds.
+- The motion of the asteroid across the sky within the provided time span is small enough such that the aforementioned tangent plane projection still holds.

 Coordinate Conversion
 =====================

-The only required observational data for this method of propagation is the RA and DEC of the observations, :math:`\alpha` and :math:`\delta` along with the time of observations :math:`t`.
+The only required observational data for this method of propagation is the RA and DEC of the observations, :math:`\alpha` and :math:`\delta`, along with the time of observations :math:`t`.
 Because of the conventions of OpihiExarata (see :ref:`technical-conventions`) the units of these are degrees and Julian days.
-(Notational wise, the variables stand for all taken observations.)
+(For notation purposes, the variables stand for all taken observations.)

 We found that using these units for fitting the rates were inadequate and suffered from two different problems.